tldr-pages/tldr/CLIENT_SPECIFICATION.md

 ------------------------|--------------------
 `--update`				| Updates the offline cache of pages.
 MUST be implemented if cache is supported.
 `--version`, `-v`		| Shows the current version of the client, and the version of this specification that it implements.
 `--list-all`, `-a`		| Lists all the pages in the current platform to the standard output.
-One page name per line.
-Additional decoration MAY be printed to the standard error.
+Additional decoration MAY be printed if the standard output is a [TTY](http://www.linusakesson.net/programming/tty/index.php).
+If not, then the output MUST be formatted with 1 page name per line (to enable easy manipulation using standard tools).

-Clients MAY support additional custom arguments not documented here.
+Clients MAY support additional custom arguments and syntax not documented here.

 Here are some examples invocations using the above flags: